tyedye105/iOS_spaceshooter/README.md

 # iOS_spaceshooter
-a 2d topdown space shooter made by following a Udemy Course.
-Sprite Kit and Swift 3.
+a 2d topdown space shooter project from the Udemy Course SpriteKit Introduction - iOS Game Development with Swift  by Christian Gesty